bepnos/OpenFOAM-GUI/README.md

 Some example variations are stored in the cloned-dambreak directories, these are viewable in software like ParaView.
 Simply open the .foam file in ParaView and choose how you want to view the case.

+Lastly the web directory contains a website version of the GUI using docker containers and the Flask library.